Turbinate surgery: Turbinoplasty and turbinectomy

 Indications for turbinate surgery

 The main indication for turbinate surgery is nasal obstruction that has not been controlled by other medical treatments.
-Initial treatment is often a steroid nasal spray, salt water rinsing and other allergy therapy.
+Initial treatment is often a steroid nasal spray, nasal saline or salt water rinsing and other allergy therapies.
 These medical treatments are not always effective.

 Turbinate surgery may be performed at the same time as a septoplasty to improve the nasal airway, and assist the use of nasal sprays/medications.